RyanMillerC/openshift-custom-gov-login/blog.md

 This customization can be deployed through Advanced Cluster Management (ACM) for Kubernetes.
 Using *Governance Policy* in ACM, an OpenShift administrator can configure login customizations once, then deploy to all clusters.

 The policy object is too lengthy to post inline.
-Instead, grab the policy code [here](link)!
+Instead, grab [acm-policy.yaml].

 Log in to the ACM hub cluster with `oc` and deploy *acm-policy.yaml*.